Ste. Genevieve Academy: Public charter

-The Louisiana Territorial Legislature, under President was the Reverend James Maxwell, unanimously approved the incorporation of a charter creating the Ste.
-Genevieve Academy on June 21, 1808.
-This institution was the first public institution of higher education created in the Louisiana Territory.
-Indeed, the Ste.
-Genevieve Academy is the first school incorporated by the United States west of the Mississippi.
+The Louisiana Territorial Legislature unanimously approved the incorporation of a charter creating the Ste.
+Genevieve Academy on June 21, 1808, making the school the first public institution of higher education created in the Louisiana Territory.
+It is also the first school incorporated by the United States west of the Mississippi.

-The 'Act of Incorporation' was passed in the final year of President Thomas Jefferson's second term.
+The Act of Incorporation was passed in the final year of Jefferson's second term.
 It reflects many of Jefferson's ideals.
-However, financial restraints the premature death of the schools founder never allowed for their complete enactment.
+However, because of financial restraints and the premature death of the school's founde, they were never completely enacted.

+Construction

-On August 3, 1808, William Shannon, Trustee of the Academy, and builder by trade, signed a contract to build the Academy.
-It is important to note that William Shannon was also born reared in Ireland that in the early 19th century the builder was usually also the architect for the project.
-Thus, the architectural style of the Academy building was under the total control and influence of two Irishmen, Father Maxwell and Mr. Shannon.
+On August 3, 1808, William Shannon, a trustee of the academy, and a builder by trade, signed a contract to build the academy.
+Shannon had also been born and reared in Ireland.
+The architectural style of the scademy building was under the total control and influence of Maxwell and Shannon.
+The academy was constructed in the new Federal style and it also shows an influence from the Irish country houses of their day.

-The construction contract signed by William Shannon calls for: "the whole of mason work on said Academy to be completely finished, in a workman like manner by the first day of December next."
+The construction contract signed by Shannon calls for: "the whole of mason work on said Academy to be completely finished, in a workman like manner by the first day of December next."

 The Trustees agreed to pay $900 to William Shannon for the masonry work.
-This amount reflected the cost of labor only, for the Trustees supplied all of the materials.
-One-half of Mr. Shannon's payment was to be in cash and the balance in lead at the current rate of exchange.
-Shannon was to receive one-half of the payment two months after work commences and the remaining balance upon completion of the project.
+This reflected the cost of labor only, for the trustees supplied all of the materials.
+One-half of Shannon's payment was to be in cash and the balance in lead at the current rate of exchange.
+Shannon was to receive one-half of the payment two months after work commenced and the remaining balance upon completion of the project.

-In December 1808, the Academy Board of Trustees authorized the Board's collector to receive lead from subscribers in lieu of cash at the rate of $5 per one hundred pounds, if the lead was paid to the collector within ten days.
-Clearly, cash and lead were needed to pay William Shannon his fee for the construction of the Academy.
-However, as will be seen, another eighteen months will pass before sufficient funds are available to pay Mr. Shannon for the remainder of his fee.
+In December 1808, the academy board of trustees authorized the board's collector to receive lead from subscribers in lieu of cash at the rate of $5 per one hundred pounds, if the lead was paid to the collector within ten days.
+However, another eighteen months passed before sufficient funds were available to pay Shannon for the remainder of his fee.

 1809 Smallpox epidemic

 Several months later, a smallpox epidemic swept through Ste.
 Genevieve.
 It was believed that the disease was brought in town from infected persons on flatboats traveling the Mississippi and docking in town.
 By 1802, smallpox vaccination was available in Ste.
 Genevieve.
 Very few people took advantage and were vaccinated.
-As a result, the disease ravaged the town and delayed any possible opening of the Academy.
-Nevertheless, on August 30, 1809 the Trustees authorized the collector of the Town of Ste.
-Genevieve to file suit against subscribers who had not made full payment in 'money, lead, or produce.'
+As a result, the disease ravaged the town and delayed the opening of the academy.
+Nevertheless, on August 30, 1809, the trustees authorized the collector of the Town of Ste.
+Genevieve to file suit against subscribers who had not made full payment in "money, lead, or produce".